danijeljw/danijelj/source/je-suivre-rivieres/holiday.md

 # Jour 14 - Adelaide

+Wake up and kiss me good morning.
+Get dressed, and head out.
+You're on your way to see some amazing things today.

+You'll be headed to the hills

 # Jour 15 - Adelaide

 # Jour 16 - Home

 Spend the day at home and just relax.
 Don't do anything.
+I'll come over and give you head rubs, hand rubs, leg rubs, and all kinds of rubs. 😉

 01fri - adelaide, alice springs